Holic75/SolastaDruidClass/README.md

 * Wildshape now has a more accurate and functional implementation (Support Holic if you can, the new approach would not be possible with Holic's work)
 * Druids can now attune spellcaster only items
 * Druid only focus Staff of Woodlands has been added to the stock of Halman (Guild of Antiquarians)
-* Updated shifter form icons and vfx to make them easier to distingush between forms
+* Updated shifter form icons and vfx to make them easier to distinguish between forms
 * Added support for shillelagh, heat metal and call lightning if the mod Solasta Extra Content is also loaded
 * Fixed circle of land level 6 and 10 features to grant both features at each level instead of forcing a choice
 * Now requires SolastaModHelpers to function